Leadership learning pathway for frontline workers in Scotland’s social services.

 The vision for leadership at all levels within social services means that everyone has a leadership role to play.
-As a frontline worker, your leadership skills can make a real difference to the service that you deliver, and to the outcomes that the people who use your service achieve.
-There are many ways in which you might show leadership at the front line.
+As a frontline worker, your leadership skills can make a real difference to the service you deliver, and the outcomes people who use your service achieve.
+There are many ways you might show leadership at the front line.
 For example:

-Before exploring the resources, take some time to think about what you want to achieve by developing your leadership skills and how you would like to develop as a leader.
+Before getting started, take some time to think about what you want to achieve by developing your leadership skills and how you would like to develop as a leader.
 We've provided some questions to help you plan your pathway.

-You will find six leadership capabilities in the box below.
-The leadership capabilities describe the different elements that make up effective leadership in social services.
-Click on a leadership capability to access learning resources and find information about how to develop your skills and use the learning log to capture your learning.
+The six leadership capabilities in the boxes below show the different elements that make up effective leadership in social services.
+Find a range of learning resources to develop your skills and use the learning log to capture your learning.